abisummers/abisummers.github.io/src/content/guide/eiffel-tower.md

 ---
 title: Eiffel Tower
-description: My tips and tricks for having the best experience - with or without a guide.
+description: Tips for visiting the Eiffel Tower.
+Do I need to reserve a ticket in advance?
+Can I visit the summit?
 publishedDate: 2024-09-23
+updatedDate: 2025-01-04
 themes: ["tourist-attraction"]
 image: /src/content/guide/images/eiffel-tower.jpeg
 ---